ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

     information about another entity, typically for purposes of authorization.
     Compare /relying party/ in {{?RFC4949}}.

-* Verifier: An entity that evaluates the validity of information about an Attester.
+* Verifier: An entity that evaluates the validity of Evidence about an Attester.

 # Reference Use Cases {#referenceusecases}